DMK MP compares TV Media houses, scribes to those in red-light

 DMK MP RS Bharathi has waded into a controversy by comparing TV media houses and journalists to

-The DMK had earlier announced roping Kishor's Indian Political Action Committee to help shape its campaign for the
+The DMK had earlier roped in Kishor's Indian Political Action Committee to help shape its campaign for the Tamil Nadu

 Narendra Modi and Delhi Chief Minister Arvind Kejriwal had also used Kishor's services, but questioned why that had not